vidyaravind/frontend-nanodegree-mobile-portfolio/README.md

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+#### Optimizations made in index.html
+1. Updated the style css to load inline
+2. Updated viewport metatag
+3. Updated media type for print
+4. Added minified version of css and js
+5. Used gulp for minifying using css
+6. Resized images using gulp
+7. Used ngrok and measured optimizations using google page speed insights

+#### Optimizations made in main.js and style
+1. Reduced the number of pizzas in the background
+2. Moved calculations out of for loop
+3. Refactored code to identify elements by id and classname
+4. Added css animations to mover in style.css

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")
 * [Analyzing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/analyzing-crp.html "analyzing crp")